E-Kritheesh/E-Kritheesh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Located in Mumbai, India</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My name is [Kritheesh](https://e-kritheesh.github.io).
+I am a fourth year undergraduate student in the Department of [Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php) at [IIT Bombay](https://www.iitb.ac.in/).

+I am currently (mid 2023) interested in computer architecture security and embedded systems programming (and all things electrical!).

+I am working with [Prof. Biswa](https://www.cse.iitb.ac.in/~biswa/) exploring the offensive side of architecture attacks and trying to create stealthier and more agile cache attacks.
+I'm also a part of the research group [CASPER](https://casper-iitb.github.io/).

+<p>Contact: <br/>
+e[DOT]kritheesh[AT]gmail[DOT]com <br/>
+200070018[AT]iitb[DOT]ac[DOT]in </p>